Articles of Incorporation and Rules

 2. When this Association gives notice or demand pursuant to the provisions of the preceding paragraph, it shall be deemed to have reached the members at the time when it would normally reach the members

-(Implementation Rules)
+(Implementing Rules)

 Supplementary provisions